Haagerup property for wreath products constructed with Thompson's groups: Haagerup property for Thompson's group

-where $\al_\tau$ is a constant depending on the state $\tau$ and $W(t,\tau)$ is a list of words $M$ (one word per leaf).
-For example, if $t$ is the tree of the figure of above, then
+where $\al_\tau$ is a constant depending on the state $\tau$ and $W(t,\tau)$ is a list of words of $M$ (one word per leaf).
+For example, if $t$ is the tree of the figure of above, then we have four coefficients corresponding to the states taking the values $(0,0), (0,1), (1,0),$ and $(1,1)$ at the pair of vertices $(\nu_1,\nu_2)$.
+We obtain:

-If $t$ has $n$ leaves and $|\{ v\in V(t) : \tau(v)=0\}| = m $, then $\al_\tau = \al^{m} \beta^{n-m-1},$ the general formula being
+If $t$ has $n$ leaves and $|\{ v\in \cV(t) : \tau(v)=0\}| = m $, then $\al_\tau = \al^{m} \beta^{n-m-1},$ the general formula being

 If $\sigma\in S_n$ is a permutation, then

 where $\sigma W(t,\tau)$ is the list of words permuted by $\sigma.$